minorgal/stac-vernier-simple/content/_index.md

         - _bookshop_name: cloudcannon/simple/paragraph
           content:
             text: >-
-              Paragraph textThe ***Science & Technology Advancement Center (STAC)***, is a nonprofit organization that works with states, districts, and companies to design, develop and implement high quality science programs.
+              The ***Science & Technology Advancement Center (STAC)***, is a nonprofit organization that works with states, districts, and companies to design, develop and implement high quality science programs.
 We focus on integrating new and emerging technologies in classroom settings to support 3-dimensional learning.

               &nbsp;